Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 • Rajesh Thapaliya

-It is an important matter you have to be clear on going over Cho La Pass visiting the Everest Base Camp first or Gokyo Lakes.
+It is essential to be clear about going over Cho La Pass and visiting the Everest Base Camp first or Gokyo Lakes.
 Many trekkers cross Cho La from both directions (clockwise and counter-clockwise).
-For kind information, first of all, do you prefer a long hill climbing trail or downhill?
+First of all, do you prefer a long hill climbing trail or one that is downhill?
 From my experience, many people like a shorter climb than a long one.

 Trekkers on Cho La Pass Trail